 No two vehicle accidents occur under identical circumstances or have identical outcomes.
 That means no two settlements are identical, either.
 Even within the same state, settlement amounts can vary hugely.
 Only by consulting with a car accident lawyer can you get a specific idea of the compensation you may be entitled to.
 However, this article will explain some factors determining the value of your car accident claim.

 What Factors Impact the Value of Your Personal Injury Settlement?

 First, let’s go over what a settlement is.

 - The extent to which you were at fault.
-You can be compensated for a car accident even if you were partially at fault, a topic we covered in detail in our article on getting compensated for a partial fault car accident.
+You can be compensated for a car accident even if you were partially at fault, a topic we covered in our article on getting compensated for a partial fault car accident.
 However, being at partial fault for an accident will cause your compensation to be reduced accordingly.

 - The type of treatment you received.
 Insurance companies will only reimburse medical expenses deemed reasonable and necessary.
 It’s a common tactic for insurers to say that certain treatments fall outside of this description, particularly alternative therapies that aren’t considered part of Western medicine.

 - The duration of your treatment.
 Insurers consider factors like how many doctor appointments you make, how many weeks or months of prescribed medication, and how long you will need medical care.